Petar Baćović

 Petar Baćović (Петар Баћовић; 1898 – April 1945) was a Bosnian Serb Chetnik commander within occupied Yugoslavia during World War II.
 From the summer of 1941 until April 1942, he headed the cabinet of the Ministry of Internal Affairs for Milan Nedić's puppet Government of National Salvation in the German-occupied territory of Serbia.
-In May and June 1942, Baćović participated in the joint Italian-Chetnik offensive against the Yugoslav Partisans in Montenegro.
+In May and June 1942, Baćović participated in the joint Italian–Chetnik offensive against the Yugoslav Partisans in Montenegro.
 In July 1942, Baćović was appointed by the Chetnik leader Draža Mihailović and his Supreme Command as the commander of the Chetnik units in the regions of eastern Bosnia and Herzegovina within the Axis puppet state, the Independent State of Croatia (NDH).
 In this role, Baćović continued collaborating with the Italians against the Yugoslav Partisans, with his Chetniks formally recognised as Italian auxiliaries from mid-1942.

 Along with other Chetniks, in August and September 1942 Baćović and his Chetniks carried out massacres of Bosnian Muslim and Croat civilians and those sympathetic to the Partisan movement, amounting to more than 5,000 dead.
-The following month, while participating in a joint Italian-German operation around Prozor, Operation Alfa, Baćović and his Chetniks burnt Croat and Muslim villages and killed between 500 and 2,000 Croats and Muslims.
+The following month, while participating in a joint Italian–German operation around Prozor, Operation Alfa, Baćović and his Chetniks burnt Croat and Muslim villages and killed between 500 and 2,000 Croats and Muslims.
 The Italians reacted strongly to this and threatened to withdraw their support for the Chetniks, after which Baćović attempted to distance himself from the killings.
 Baćović's Chetniks committed further atrocities against Croats and Muslims in Mostar and Konjic in November and Vrlika in January 1943.
 In early 1943, Baćović was appointed as a vojvoda (warlord) by the ailing principal Chetnik leader in Herzegovina, Ilija Trifunović-Birčanin.
-Baćović engaged in considerable anti-Semitic propaganda aimed at the Partisan leadership.
+Baćović engaged in considerable antisemitic propaganda aimed at the Partisan leadership.

 In April 1945, he was captured near Banja Luka by elements of the Armed Forces of the Independent State of Croatia (HOS) along with Chetnik leaders Pavle Đurišić and Zaharije Ostojić, and Chetnik ideologue Dragiša Vasić in what was apparently a trap.
 According to some sources, Baćović and the others were taken to the area of the Jasenovac concentration camp, where they were killed.